-Third, the proposed interstate merger transaction does not raise issues with respect to the deposit concentration limits of the Riegle-Neal Act.
-Section 1831u(b)(2) places certain nationwide and statewide deposit concentration limits on section 1831u(a) interstate merger transactions.
-However, interstate merger transactions involving only affiliated banks are specifically excepted from these provisions.
+from these provisions.
 See 12 U.S.C. § 1831u(b)(2)(E).
-BC and CHI are affiliates; thus section 1831u(b)(2) is not applicable to this merger.
+Wahpeton Bank and Breckenridge Bank are affiliates; thus section 1831u(b)(2) is not applicable to this merger.

 Fourth, the proposed interstate merger transaction also does not raise issues with respect to the special community reinvestment compliance provisions of the Riegle-Neal Act.
 In determining whether to approve an application for an interstate merger transaction under section 1831u(a), the OCC must (1) comply with its responsibilities under section 804 of the federal Community Reinvestment Act ("CRA"), 12 U.S.C. § 2903, (2) take into account the CRA evaluations of any bank which would be an affiliate of the resulting bank, and (3) take into account the applicant banks' record of compliance with applicable state community reinvestment laws.
 See 12 U.S.C. § 1831u(b)(3).
 However, this provision does not apply to mergers between affiliated banks since it applies only "for an interstate merger transaction in which the resulting bank would have a branch or bank affiliate immediately following the transaction in any State in which the bank submitting the application (as the acquiring bank) had no branch or bank affiliate immediately before the transaction."
 12 U.S.C. § 1831u(b)(3).
 See also H.R.
 Conf.
 Rep. No. 651, 103d Cong., 2d Sess.
 52 (1994).
-In this Merger Application, BC (the bank submitting the application as the acquiring bank) has a bank affiliate in Illinois before the transaction (i.e., CHI), and is also not otherwise obtaining a branch or bank affiliate in any state in which it did not have a branch or bank affiliate before.
+In this Merger Application, Breckenridge Bank (the bank submitting the application as the acquiring bank) has a bank affiliate in North Dakota before the transaction (i.e., Wahpeton Bank), and is also not otherwise obtaining a branch or bank affiliate in any state in which it did not have a branch or bank affiliate before.
 Thus, this Riegle-Neal Act provision is not applicable to the Merger Application.
 However, the Community Reinvestment Act itself is applicable, as discussed below, see Part III-B.

 Fifth, the proposal satisfies the adequacy of capital and management skills requirements in the Riegle-Neal Act.
 The OCC may approve an application for an interstate merger transaction under section 1831u(a) only if each bank involved in the transaction is adequately capitalized as of the date the application is filed and the resulting bank will continue to be adequately capitalized and adequately managed upon consummation of the transaction.
 See 12 U.S.C. § 1831u(b)(4).
-As of the date the application was filed, both BC and CHI satisfied all regulatory and supervisory requirements relating to adequate capitalization.
+As of the date the application was filed, both Wahpeton Bank and Breckenridge Bank satisfied all regulatory and supervisory requirements relating to adequate capitalization.
 Currently, each bank is at least satisfactorily managed.
-The OCC has also determined that, following the merger, BC will continue to exceed the standards for an adequately capitalized and adequately managed bank.
+The OCC has also determined that, following the merger, Breckenridge Bank will continue to exceed the standards for an adequately capitalized and adequately managed bank.
 The requirements of 12 U.S.C. § 1831u(b)(4) are therefore satisfied.

-Accordingly, the proposed interstate merger transaction between BC and CHI is legally permissible under section 1831u.
+Accordingly, the proposed interstate merger transaction between Wahpeton Bank and Breckenridge Bank is legally permissible under section 1831u.

-B. Following the Merger, the Resulting Bank may Retain BC's and CHI's Existing Main Offices and Branches under 12 U.S.C. §§ 36(d) & 1831u(d)(1).
+B. Following the Merger, the Resulting Bank may Retain Breckenridge Bank's and Wahpeton Bank's Existing Main Offices and Branches under 12 U.S.C. §§ 36(d) & 1831u(d)(1).

-BC and CHI have requested that, upon the completion of the merger, BC (as the resulting bank in the merger) be permitted to retain and continue to operate its existing main office in
+The Applicants have requested that, upon the completion of the merger, Breckenridge Bank (as the resulting bank in the merger) be permitted to retain and continue to operate its existing main office in Breckenridge, Minnesota, as the main office of the resulting bank, and to retain and continue to operate as branches (1) its own existing branch and (2) the main office of Wahpeton

-Hammond as the main office of the resulting bank and to retain and continue to operate as branches (1) BC's branches in Indiana and (2) the main office and branches of CHI in Illinois.
+Bank in North Dakota.
 In an interstate merger transaction under section 1831u, the resulting bank's retention and continued operation of the offices of the merging banks is expressly provided for: